javierperez98/react_Portfolio/README.md

-# Portfolio
+# `React Portfolio`

 ![MIT](https://img.shields.io/github/license/microsoft/vscode)

-## Description
+## `Description`

 <!-- Provide a short description explaining the what, why, and how of your project.
 What was your motivation?
 Why did you build this project?
 What problem does it solve?
 What did you learn? -->

-- My portfilo was created using Bootstrap v4.
-I really enjoyed testing myself to build a layout and design from scratch using.
+- My portfilo was created using React.js and Bootstrap v4.
+I really enjoyed testing myself to build a layout and design from scratch using what I know about Bootstrap and using a frame work like React.js to make it componet based.

-## Table of Contents
+## `Table of Contents`

 - [Installation](#installation)
 - [Usage](#usage)